G-III Apparel Group (NASDAQ:GIII) Issues FY 2022 Earnings Guidance

 G-III Apparel Group (NASDAQ:GIII) updated its FY 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $2.600-$2.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.410.
 The company issued revenue guidance of $2.57 billion-$2.57 billion, compared to the consensus revenue estimate of $2.53 billion.G-III Apparel Group also updated its Q2 2022 guidance to $0.030-$0.130 EPS.

-In other G-III Apparel Group news, Director Alan Feller sold 10,000 shares of the firm’s stock in a transaction that occurred on Thursday, June 17th.
-The shares were sold at an average price of $31.85, for a total value of $318,500.00.
-Following the sale, the director now owns 25,654 shares in the company, valued at $817,079.90.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Thomas Brosig sold 8,188 shares of the firm’s stock in a transaction that occurred on Monday, April 12th.
-The shares were sold at an average price of $31.35, for a total transaction of $256,693.80.
-Following the completion of the sale, the director now owns 29,548 shares in the company, valued at approximately $926,329.80.
+In related news, Director Alan Feller sold 10,000 shares of the stock in a transaction dated Thursday, June 17th.
+The stock was sold at an average price of $31.85, for a total transaction of $318,500.00.
+Following the transaction, the director now directly owns 25,654 shares in the company, valued at $817,079.90.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Thomas Brosig sold 8,188 shares of the stock in a transaction dated Monday, April 12th.
+The stock was sold at an average price of $31.35, for a total value of $256,693.80.
+Following the transaction, the director now owns 29,548 shares in the company, valued at $926,329.80.
 The disclosure for this sale can be found here.
-9.60% of the stock is currently owned by company insiders.
+9.60% of the stock is currently owned by corporate insiders.

 G-III Apparel Group, Ltd. designs, sources, and markets women's and men's apparel in the United States and internationally.
 The company operates in two segments, Wholesale Operations and Retail Operations.
 Its products include outerwear, dresses, sportswear, swimwear, women's suits, and women's performance wear; and women's handbags, footwear, small leather goods, cold weather accessories, and luggage.